 How to bet on football accumulators

-In recent years football accumulators or ‘accas’ as they have become affectionately known, have become a staple of British gambling culture.
+In recent years, football accumulators or ‘accas’ as they have become known, have become one of the most popular football bets you can place.

-For those who have never done it before though, looking at a long list on a Saturday could be quite overwhelming so we here at bonus bets have created this guide to show you how to put on a football accumulator.
+For those who have never done it before though, looking at a long list of football fixtures can be quite overwhelming, so we here at BonusBets.com have created this guide to show you how to put on a football accumulator!

 An accumulator is different to a normal football bet because it requires you to choose four or more selections on your betting slip and for all of those selections to come in correctly to win your bet.

-Due to their continued popularity, most bookmakers will now offer a wide array of accumulators for customers to choose from.
+Due to their continued popularity, most online betting sites will now offer a wide array of accumulators for customers to choose from.
 The following are the most popular types:

-The most common time of accumulator placed is just a straight forward results accumulator.
+Full time-results: The most common time of accumulator placed is just a straight forward results-based multiple bet.

-These accumulators just consist of four or more home, away or draw predictions and on most websites, can feature as many selections as the customer wants.
+These accumulators just consist of four or more home, away or draw predictions and at most sportsbooks, they can feature as many selections as the customer wants.

 Accumulators are an incredibly exciting way of betting on football and can stand to make their customers a lot of money.
 They can, however, be incredibly frustrating when one result can bring your whole bet crashing down.

-Both teams to score, often abbreviated to BTTS, bets are one of the most popular types of football accumulators on the market.
+Both Teams To Score: Both teams to score bets, often abbreviated to BTTS, are one of the most popular types of football accumulators on the market.